connexcs/docs/docs/carrier.md

 ![alt text][carriers-main]

+## Carrier Functions
+From the **Carriers** page, you can perform several management operations.

+**+**:Add new Carriers (see [**Create Carrier**](https://docs.connexcs.com/carrier/#create-carrier) below for details.)
+**Refresh** Refresh the page, helpful when making edits or looking at real-time changes.
+This page is built as a web app so some information will update automatically.
+**Bulk Edit** Select multiple Carriers, then click the **Bulk Edit** button to modify fields such as Channels Status, Flow Speed (CPS), Portal Access, and Country.
+**Delete** To delete multiple carriers at a time, select one or more carriers from the list and then click the trash bin icon and confirm.

+**?** Link to documentation for the current page.

+**Active** Used to sort Carriers based on the selected status.
+Results on the page will automatically arrange themselves according to the filter.

+**Search** The search box on the Carrier Management screen is for finding specific information among your carrier listings.

+**Audit Log** Click "View Audit Log" to the right of the Edit button to view changes made to the carrier configuration.

+**Credit column** Amounts listed here are purely informational, calls will still be connected by a carrier even if the amount here is at zero credit.

 ## Carrier View Modification
 * **Columns** pop out on the right allows you to add/remove options, change column order, in some cases you can create row groups and aggregate values for pivot functionality
 * **Filters** pop out on the right allows you to filter your carriers
 * Adjust Column ordering

-## Carrier Management and Functions
-From the **Carriers** page, you can perform several management operations.

-**+**: Add new Carriers (see [**Add Carrier**](https://docs.connexcs.com/carrier/#add-carrier) below for details.)

-**Refresh**: Refresh the page, helpful when making edits or looking at real-time changes.
-This page is built as a web app so some information will update automatically.

-**Bulk Edit**: Select multiple Carriers, then click the **Bulk Edit** button to modify fields such as Channels Status, Flow Speed (CPS), Portal Access, and Country.

-**Delete**: To delete multiple carriers at a time, select one or more carriers from the list and then click the trash bin icon and confirm.

-**?**: Link to documentation for the current page.

-**Active**: Used to sort Carriers based on the selected status.
-Results on the page will automatically arrange themselves according to the filter.

-**Search**: The search box on the Carrier Management screen is for finding specific information among your carrier listings.

-**Audit Log**: Click "View Audit Log" to the right of the Edit button to view changes made to the carrier configuration.

-**Credit column**: Amounts listed here are purely informational, calls will still be connected by a carrier even if the amount here is at zero credit.

-## Add Carrier
+## Create Carrier

 2. Click the **`+`** button.
 3. Enter relevant carrier details.